Ten hours on China’s mobile public forum

 6:15 p.m., Longhua, Hebei.
 “It’s a good way to meet people, to unwind,” Tan says of the green train.
 “We started talking and found out we’re all from the same place, and we’ve been talking ever since.”

-Perhaps only during peak periods like the Spring Festival or National Day holiday—when, as in the 80s, the green train might be the only choice—can you “meet” people on the train still: young entrepreneurs huddled over their screens until you draw them into conversation, someone with a camera who might be able to tell your story.
+Perhaps only during peak periods like the Lunar New Year or Golden Week—when, as in the 80s, the green train might be the only choice—can you “meet” people on the train still: young entrepreneurs huddled over their screens until you draw them into conversation, someone with a camera who might be able to tell your story.

 I think I’m supposed to contradict him.

 At Longhua the train all but empties.
-The young entrepreneurs, Jiang, and the others file past me, and in the flurry of goodbyes, of everyone fetching their own luggage and calculating the taxi fare home, they’ve all become like strangers again.
+The young entrepreneurs, Jiang, and the others file past me, and in the flurry of goodbyes, of everyone fetching their own luggage and calculating the taxi fare to their respective homes, they’ve all become like strangers again.